basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 4. How long will it take?

 Asking question 1 delivered an unpleasant answer within the hour: the backups did not exist.
-Two boring causes had stacked up: a stale repository lock from a crashed run, and a repository URL still pointing at `truenas.local`, a name that stopped resolving along the way.
+Two boring causes had stacked up: an interrupted prune left a stale repository lock, which the job could never clear because its own unlock step only ran *after* a successful backup, and the repository URL still pointed at `truenas.local`, a name that had stopped resolving along the way.
 The last successful backup ran at 07:00 on March 22; the next one at 07:16 on July 22, after [the fix](https://github.com/basnijholt/dotfiles/commit/4d2a75efcb503b9ca2aabcbe8339be3e5a62d0ce).
 Four months, almost to the minute. systemd logged the failure on every single run, nobody read it, and nothing escalated.